TheMarlboroMan/phoodo/README.md

 ##Next steps:

+	- Do the login section!.
+	- Do the quick login in the home!
 	- Style the text sections.
 	- Style the register section.
-	- Do the account validation link!.
+	- Style the login section.
-	- Do the login section.
+	- Style the validation section.
+	- Create contact sections.
 	- Figure out a way to reuse contact sections.
 		- Fill them up, real quick.
 		- In the future, add a captcha.